 "Cloud is more powerful," said Sun.
-"Cloud can cover me."
+"He covers me."

-Mountain said, "Mouse is the most powerful; he gnaws my foundations."
+Mountain said, "The mouse is the most powerful; he gnaws my foundations."

-"Make me a mouse again!" said the girl, and thus she married the most powerful husband.
+"Make me a mouse again!" said the girl, and thus she married the most powerful husband: a mouse.

 Inspired by: The Panchatantra, translated by Arthur Ryder.